monsoonmaelstrom/book2/book2.md

 I watch Peter walk across and enter the shop.
 Nothing changes, which is good.
 He walks in and Reese immediately rushes to hug him the same way she did all those months ago with Liam.
 He hugs her back and then hands her the flower crown.
 She looks at it intently for a moment, and then looks at Peter in question.
 He shrugs.
 They talk for a few more minutes and then she hands him a bag.
 He hugs her and walks back out.

-Everything still looks the same.
+Everything looks the same.

-Peter crosses back over to where I’m still sitting on the blanket, and hands me the bag.
+Peter crosses back over to where I’m sitting on the blanket, and hands me the bag.
 “Here.
 Liam said you like churros.”

 “Thanks,” I say as I take the bag from him.
 I open it and lift it to inhale the scent of cinnamon and sugar.
 All churros are good churros, but these are *really* good churros.